keijiro/ColorSuite/README.md

 --------

 - Tone mapping ([John Hable's filmic tone mapping operator][Hable])
-- White balance (color temperature and green-magenta tint)
+- White balance adjustment (color temperature and green-magenta tint)
-- Saturation adjustment
+- Color saturation adjustment
-- Tone curves (red, green, blue and RGB-combined)
+- Tone curves (individual RGB channels and RGB-combined)
 - Dither (ordered and triangular)

 The ColorSuite component has a box at the bottom of the inspector, and it shows the list of functions that are currently activated.
-It's useful to know how the shader works in the current configuration.
+It's useful to know how the shader works under the current configuration.

 ![Inspector][Inspector]

 Usage Note
 ----------

+#### HDR rendering and linear lighting

-- Although it's designed to work in any configuration, it's optimized for linear lighting and HDR rendering.
+The ColorSuite shader is designed to work for any configuration, but specially optimized for the combination of the HDR rendering and the linear lighting.
 It's recommended to use with these features.

+#### White balancing is complex operation

-- Math operations used in the white balance is relatively complex altough the effect is subtle.
+Math operations used in the white balance is relatively complex altough the effect is subtle.
 It should be kept untouched (or set to zero) whenever not needed.

+#### Use dither if banding

-- Dither is used to avoid color banding which occurs in low contrast situations (see the image below).
+Dither is used to avoid color banding which occurs in low contrast situations (see the image below).
 In other words, it should be turned off unless there is any noticeable banding.

 ![Dither][Dither]

+(no dither, ordered dither, triangular PDF; the contrast was adjusted for emphasis)

 License
 -------